Some shouldn’t bother making payments now

 The federal government offers four income-driven repayment plans, which can see your remaining debt forgiven after making qualifying payments for 10 to 25 years.

-Williams believes most borrowers may have been focusing on other important goals, such as putting a down payment on a home or increasing their overall financial stability.
+Williams believes most borrowers may have been focusing on other important goals, such as saving for a down payment on a home or increasing their overall financial stability.

 Student success educator Lamesha Brown, based in St. Cloud, Minnesota, says she and her husband were able to purchase a home for her sister-in-law in Alabama.
-They’ve since converted the house into a residence for Section 8 voucher users, opened a Roth IRA account and are currently closing on a condo.
+They’ve since converted the house into a residence for Section 8 voucher users, opened a Roth IRA account and were able to purchase a condo.

 Brown graduated with a PhD in college student affairs administration from the University of Georgia in 2019 and has almost $32,000 in student debt from her master’s and doctoral degrees.